Frankkkkk/python-daikin-altherma/README.md

      |      Ex: BRP069A61
      |
      |  available_services(unit_nr)
-     |      returns a JSON with capacities for each unit. unit_nr is in range [0..2] normally
+     |      Returns a JSON with capacities for each unit. unit_nr is in range [0..2] normally
      |
+     |  control_mode
+     |      Returns the type of control used for heating.
+This is an installation setting, and controls for example the availability of indoor_temperature
+     |
      |  heating_mode
-     |      This function name makes no sense, because it
-     |      returns whether the heat pump is heating or cooling.
+     |      Returns whether the heat pump is heating or cooling.
      |
      |  heating_schedule
      |      Returns the HeatingSchedule list heating